A data structure for monomial ideals with applications to signature Gr\"obner bases: Application to Signature Gröbner Bases

 \subsection{Benchmarks}

 We integrated MDDs into the implementation of signature Gröbner bases in the Julia package \emph{AlgebraicSolving.jl}.
-The source code is available online.\footnote{The modified version of \emph{AlgebraicSolving.jl} is available at \url{https://gitlab.inria.fr/mathexp/algebraicsolving.jl} (branch \emph{withmdd}, to be merged upstream in a near future).
-The Julia implementation of MDDs is available at \url{https://gitlab.inria.fr/mathexp/algebraicsolving.jl/-/blob/withmdd/src/siggb/monomial_diagram.jl}.} Membership tests are performed using \emph{contains} (Algorithm~\ref{algo:contains}).
+The source code is available online and distributed under the GPLv3 license.\footnote{The modified version of \emph{AlgebraicSolving.jl} is available at \url{https://github.com/algebraic-solving/AlgebraicSolving.jl}.} In the new version, membership tests are performed using \emph{contains} (Algorithm~\ref{algo:contains}), whereas the old version uses linear search over the generator list, with the divmask optimization.